 The Sixth Form leaders meet regularly with the Principal and Directors of Sixth Form to discuss both Sixth Form issues and the programme of competitive activities in which the rest of the College participate.
 House Captains plan and lead these events and also form a very important part of the School Council, listening to the views of their younger peers before conveying their findings to members of the Senior Leadership Team.

-We have an established and progressive careers programme at St Ambrose College that ensures that every student leaves our College equipped with the skills to live a fulfilling life.
+We have an established and progressive careers programme at Saint Ambrose College that ensures that every student leaves our College equipped with the skills to live a fulfilling life.
 We pride ourselves on offering all of our young people exciting opportunities within the curriculum, whole school activities and extracurricular sessions.
 We offer independent careers guidance to all students through our partnership with MPloy Careers Service and have a dedicated member of staff who has responsibility for the whole-school careers programme.
 Some of this year’s events include our annual Careers Convention, monthly Careers Cafés and collaborations with industry professionals.
 Additionally, we offer a drop-in clinic with our qualified Careers Advisor and any student can access careers guidance at any point during their time with the College.
-All of these opportunities result in an inclusive careers provision that enables our students, from First Year to Upper Sixth, to become aware of the options they have and give them the essential advice, information and guidance they need to make informed decisions.
+All of these opportunities result in an inclusive careers provision that enables our students, from Year 7 to Upper Sixth, to become aware of the options they have and give them the essential advice, information and guidance they need to make informed decisions.

-St Ambrose College provides an Oxbridge recruitment programme for those boys who wish to apply for Oxford and Cambridge universities The programme includes visiting speakers, mock interviews, meetings and presentations from former Ambrosians who are studying at Oxford and Cambridge.
+Saint Ambrose College provides an Oxbridge recruitment programme for those boys who wish to apply for Oxford and Cambridge universities The programme includes visiting speakers, mock interviews, meetings and presentations from former Ambrosians who are studying at Oxford and Cambridge.
 As well as familiarisation with the admissions tests and a visit to an Oxford College.
 We have also established links with numerous colleges including Worcester College, Oxford, where a number of our current Lower Sixth students have attended an engaging programme.

-A number of students successfully applied for summer school placements at top universities in subjects such as Engineering, Physics, Computing and Mathematics.
+A number of students successfully applied for summer school placements at top universities in subjects such as Engineering, Physics, Computing and Mathematics

 For students interested in Medicine and Dentistry, there is additional support: